Life these days in many ways is much easier than it was before.

 You can buy food ready to eat on almost every corner, or if you like to ‘cook’, you can buy edibles in boxes, jars, packets and containers that simply require the addition of 1 or 2 ingredients or just some heating up and viola, a ready to eat meal or snack done with hardly any effort at all.
-You can even buy food-like substances in bar form meaning no preparation required at all.
-Just open the wrapper and consume.
+You can even buy ‘food-like’ substances in bar or shake form meaning no preparation required at all.
+Just open the wrapper or container and consume.

 The downside to all this is that we are much less active, we generally work more in our paid jobs, we do less stuff like housework, gardening and mowing the lawn and we certainly commute in less active ways.

 In fact, most of us have to set aside time to ‘be active’ such as attending an organised training session (such as those we run at FitterFaster) or ‘going for a run or walk’ simply for the exercise.

 Other lifestyle factors contributing to your excess body fat are:

 Combined with the factors mentioned above:

 - Not being active enough every day in general

 - Eating less than ideal food because it’s easier/faster/more convenient